seemoo-lab/internalblue/README.md

 License
 -------

-Copyright 2018-2019 Dennis Mantz, Jiska Classen
+Copyright 2018-2020 The InternalBlue Team

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in